CsabaDu/CsabaDu.DynamicTestData/README-beta.md

    ```

 2. **Create a derived dynamic test data source class**:
-  - Create one class for each test class separately that extends the `DynamicDataSource` base class.
+  - Create one class for each test class separately that extends one of the the `DynamicDataSource` base class derivates:
+    - `DynamicObjectArrayRowSource` for using the managed ObjectArrayRowHolder<> row holder
+    - `DynamicObjectArraySource` for object array generation with `IEnumerable<object?[]>` returning type methods
   - Implement `IEnumerable<object?[]>` returning type methods to generate test data.
   - Use the `TestDataToArgs`, `TestDataReturnsToArgs`, and `TestDataThrowsToArgs` methods to create test data rows within the methods.
   - Use the `OptionalToArgs` method along with the object array generating methods.
 (New v1.1.0)